-The Marley fill system used in the AV Series cooling tower has air entrance louvers that are molded integrally as part of the fill.
+The Marley fill system used in NC cooling towers has air entrance louvers that are molded as an integral part of the fill.
 This feature makes these towers very forgiving of cold weather operation, even at the low temperature and reduced load conditions encountered in free cooling and other low temperature applications.
 Nevertheless, during operation in subfreezing weather the opportunity exists for ice to form in the colder regions of the tower.